The second-last time I watched Back to the Future at the time of writing was in July 2019 at an outdoor cinema at Hyde Park in London.

 Our privilege was stripping away other people’s desire to enjoy an irresistible 1985 Micheal J. Fox starring as the young boy Marty McFly accidentally sent back to 1955 by his funny scientist friend Doc Brown in a time-travelling machine made up of a modified DeLorean car, who inadvertently prevents his future parents to meet the way they were supposed to – threatening his own and his siblings’ existence.

-There was some inner loneliness in the act of leaving the house, taking the tube, going to the park, sitting on the grass and eventually having to wear some headphones to connect with the people you were sitting with.
+There was some inner loneliness in the act of leaving the house, taking the tube, going to the park, sitting on the grass and eventually having to wear headphones to connect with the people you were sitting with.

-A year on, I now needed police permission to leave the house, I would be forced to take the tube looking like a professional bank robber and I could get arrested for going to the local park and sitting somewhere on my own – let alone with a bunch of other Back To The Future fans.
+A year on, I now needed police permission to leave the house, I would be forced to take the tube looking like a professional bank robber and I could get arrested for going to the local park and sitting somewhere on my own – let alone with a bunch of other Back to the Future fans.

 Interestingly enough, everybody now was deemed dangerous and suspicious for the simple fact of walking the street at the same time as you, whilst the ones who deprived you of your basic civil rights would be good and responsible.